Galois cohomology of reductive groups over global fields: The local case

 The proof of (2) in the general case can be reduced to the case of $M$ torsion-free if we can find a quasi-isomorphism $[M^{\prime\,-1} \to M^{\prime\,0}] \sim [M^{-1} \to M^0]$ for which $H^0(E/F,M^{\prime\,0}) \to H^0(E/F,M)$ is surjective, because then the diagram (2) for $M^{\prime\,0}$ maps onto the diagram (2) for $M$, and the surjectivity of $H^0(E/F,M^{\prime\,0}) \to H^0(E/F,M)$ and the commutativity of the diagram for $M^{\prime\,0}$ implies the commutativity for $M$.
 The surjectivity of $H^0(E/F,M^{\prime\,0}) \to H^0(E/F,M)$ would be implied by the vanishing of $H^1(E/F,M^{\prime\,-1})$, so it is enough to find $[M^{\prime\,-1} \to M^{\prime\,0}]$ with $M^{\prime\,-1}$ a free $\Z[\G\sub{E/F}]$-module of finite rank.
 The existence of such a complex $[M^{\prime\,-1} \to M^{\prime\,0}]$ was proved in \S\ref{sub:help}. \end{proof}

-The rest of this subsection is devoted to computing the injective limits of the groups $H^{-1}(K/F,M)$ and $H^0(K/F,M)$ along the maps $!$ and $p$, respectively, where $K$ runs over the finite Galois extensions of $F$ in $F^s$.
+The rest of this section is devoted to computing the injective limits of the groups $H^{-1}(K/F,M)$ and $H^0(K/F,M)$ along the maps $!$ and $p$, respectively, where $K$ runs over the finite Galois extensions of $F$ in $F^s$.